apache/tvm/README.md

 Getting Started
 ---------------
 Check out the [TVM Documentation](https://tvm.apache.org/docs/) site for installation instructions, tutorials, examples, and more.
-The [Getting Started with TVM](https://tvm.apache.org/docs/tutorials/get_started/introduction.html) tutorial is a great place to start.
+The [Introduction to TVM](http://tvm.apache.org/docs/tutorial/introduction.html#sphx-glr-tutorial-introduction-py) tutorial is a great place to start.

 Contribute to TVM